 The Hatchling Cloud is the entry-level cloud hosting plan from HostGator.
-It’s made for hosting one domain and has 2 GB of RAM.
+It’s made for hosting one domain and has 2 GB of memory.

-Like all cloud plans, the Hatchling comes with a free SSL certificate.
+Like all cloud plans, the Hatchling comes with a free SSL certificate and a free domain.

 Pricing for this plan starts at $4.95 per month as an introductory offer.
 Your contract will renew at $8.95 per month.